HolyMeekrob/epicaricacy-web/src/content/fiction/battery.md

 ---
 title: Battery
 layout: page.html
+publishDate: 2007-10-16

+intro: "A short story about two brothers facing off in a crucial baseball
+				game.
+It is very loosely based on my relationship with one of my brothers.
+Fun note: It is very lightly implied that the victorious brother plays for the Yankees.
+Because in my stories, the Yankees will always win."
 ---
 "It figures," I mutter as the ball falls onto the shallow grass for a weak single.
 The words are rendered mute amidst the roaring chaos of fifty thousand screaming